Charter of the Compensation Committee

 The Committee's duties and responsibilities shall include each of the items enumerated in this Section 4.

 - The Committee has overall responsibility with respect to designing, approving and evaluating the executive compensation plans, policies and programs of the Corporation.
 The Committee shall adopt and make any material amendments to such plans, policies and programs.
+Where the power to amend any such executive compensation plan, policy or program is reserved to the Board, the Committee may make recommendations to the Board regarding the amendment of such plan, policy or program.

 - The Committee shall be responsible for determining the Corporation's policy with respect to the application of Section 162(m) of the Internal Revenue Code of 1986, as amended, and the regulations promulgated thereunder, and when compensation may be paid by the Corporation which is not expected to be deductible for Federal income tax purposes.